We have all seen this scenario, three vehicles involved in a car accident

 This is often considered the vehicle responsible for causing the accident, but if there is a sudden stop by the front or middle car, contributory negligence can be argued.
 In such cases the final car can be held responsible for damage to the middle and front car depending on the damage.
 It is likely that the middle car will pursue a claim against the final car for injuries associated with the accident.

-Steps to Take – After an Auto Accident
+Steps to Take After A 3 Vehicle Pile Up Accident

 After your accident there are certain steps that you should immediately take.
 First, you should seek medical attention for your injuries.
 Regardless of what you feel make sure you get an evaluation.
 Many times injuries are more serious than you first imagine.
 Second obtain all insurance information from all parties involved.
 Even if you are the at fault party keep records of the insurance coverage for all vehicles involved.
 Third, take photos of property damage if you are able.
 This includes all vehicles and any skid marks left by tires.

 Make sure you consult with an attorney regarding your injuries.
 If you have a current attorney but believe your case is not being handled or evaluated properly feel free to contact our offices.
 We have years of experience in the field of auto accidents and have reached successful results for clients who have had previous legal counsel.
 It is important that you understand your rights and what can be done.
 Car accident attorneys at Downtown L.A.
 Law are ready to answer any questions you may have.

-Call (213) 389-3765 to set up a free, no obligation consultation to find out if you have a case.
+Call (888) 649-7166 to set up a free, no obligation consultation to find out if you have a case.